Environmental and organic claims

 Consumers cannot easily verify for themselves whether a product is organic and should be able to trust that any ‘organic’ claim is accurate.
 While organic certification is not legally required for a product supplied in Australia to be described as organic, businesses must be able to substantiate any such claims.

 There are several Australian standards that relate to organic or biodynamic claims.
-For example, the Australian Standard (AS) 6000–2015 Organic and biodynamic products is a voluntary standard which sets out the requirements to be met by growers and manufacturers wishing to label their products as ‘organic’ and/or ‘biodynamic’ within Australia.
+For example, the Australian Standard (AS) 6000–2015 Organic and biodynamic products is a voluntary standard which sets out the requirements to be met by growers and manufacturers wishing to label their products as ‘organic’ and/or ‘biodynamic’ in accordance with that standard, within Australia.
 As it is a voluntary standard, businesses do not necessarily have to meet the requirements of this standard in order to label and sell their products as ‘organic’ within Australia.

 Real case study: An egg packer and supplier was found to have substituted and sold non-organically produced eggs as organic eggs over a two year period.
 This was a breach of the ACL.